statsmodels/statsmodels/docs/source/gettingstarted.rst

 comma-separated values file to a ``DataFrame`` object.

-`patsy <https://github.com/pydata/patsy>`_ is a Python library for describing satistical models and building `Design Matrices
+`patsy <https://github.com/pydata/patsy>`_ is a Python library for describing statistical models and building `Design Matrices
 <http://en.wikipedia.org/wiki/Design_matrix>`_ using ``R``-like formulas.

 Data